17 Reasons to Report a Nurse to the Board of Nursing

 1. Patient Neglect

-If a nurse fails to provide necessary care, either through inaction or carelessness, this can harm a patient.
+If a nurse fails to provide necessary care, either through inaction, carelessness, or nursing malpractice, this can harm a patient.
 Neglect could include ignoring medical or personal needs, leading to physical and emotional distress.

 Examples of patient neglect include: